samsonafo/dsr-trees/errors.md

 In contrast, algorithms with high bias typically produce simpler models that may fail to capture important regularities (i.e. underfit) in the data.
 (Wikipedia)

+**Overfitting: Good performance on the training data, poor generliazation to other data.

+**Underfitting: Poor performance on the training data and poor generalization to other data

 ![Bias, Varaince Tradeoff](./images/bias_var_tradeoff.png)